sfestenstein/resume/README.md

 - Proficient in designing distributed applications using ZeroMQ and Google Protocol Buffers.
 - GCC, G++, Clang, CMake QMake and GNU Make for cross-platform development.
 - Long history of working on RF systems.
+- Embedded Development with VxWorks, LynxOS, and Petalinux.
 - DDS, CORBA, and real-time software development for Linux and Windows.
 - Java development with expertise in JavaFX and Swing for GUI applications.
 - .NET, C#, Java, and Python for diverse software solutions.